 But I hadn’t.
 At least I didn’t think I had.
 Maybe I did.

 She left and returned with a small porcelain tea pot, a matching cup, and a box of assorted teas.
 I remember these things distinctly.
 Ordering hot tea at small diners can be surprising.
 So I noted the tea pot, the cup, and the box of teas.
-I remember thinking Carolyn will be pleased.
+I remember thinking that Carolyn would be pleased.

 Carolyn returned and smiled at the arrangement set at her place.
 Maybe this would be ok.